ashierj/superdemo/doc/architecture/blueprints/gitlab_steps/runner-integration.md

 Runner service since they may reference object in the execution environment (like other environment variables or paths).
 This includes file-type variables, which should be written to the same path as they are be in traditional runner job execution.
+Similarly, from `Job.Variables`, phrases to be masked should be extracted and used to populate `Masking.Phrases`, and `Job.TokenPrefixes` should be copied into `Masking.TokenPrefixes`.

-Clients other than Runner wishing to run steps can omit the `Job` field.
+Clients other than Runner wishing to run steps can omit the `Job` field, and in this case the `Masking` and `Env` fields should be populated directly by the caller.

 ## Log Format